click on the menu below to navigate this site

 Our humble abode

-We got really hot on our hike yesterday so we decided to hike later in the afternoon; this would give us cooler air to hike in and a better chance to see the wild life as they tend to be more visible at dawn and dusk.
+We got really hot on our hike yesterday, so we decided to hike later in the afternoon; this would give us cooler air to hike in and a better chance to see the wildlife as they tend to be more visible at dawn and dusk.
 Julia also was ravaged by mosquitoes on our hike yesterday.

 Yellowstone River cascade

-Their bites did not make themselves felt until the next day but Julia had been bitten all over her ears and scalp; very nasty.
+Their bites did not make themselves felt until the next day, but Julia had been bitten all over her ears and scalp; very nasty.
 So the first order of business after breakfast was to find a sporting shop and buy personal mosquito nets, which we did.
-After eating a lunch of buffalo burgers we were back on the road in the park headed for the Canyon region.
+After eating a lunch of buffalo burgers, we were back on the road in the park headed for the Canyon region.

 Colorful palette of the canyon